 This leaflet focuses on foot blisters caused by friction.
-Areas of the foot will suffer repeated friction if you:
+Areas of the foot will suffer repeated friction where there are:

-- Have poorly fitting or rigid shoes which rub as you walk.
+- Poorly fitting or rigid shoes which rub on walking.

-- Wear high heels (which force pressure on to a small area of the foot, often the ball of the foot).
+- High heels (which force pressure on to a small area of the foot, often the ball of the foot).

-- Have hot or moist feet (this results in the skin being more vulnerable).
+- Hot or moist feet which result in the skin being more vulnerable.

-- Have abnormalities of foot shape, affecting shoe fit.
+- Abnormalities of foot shape which can affect shoe fit.

-Additionally blisters will be more likely to form on your feet if you:
+Additionally blisters on feet will be more likely to form if someone:

-- Walk or run for a long time, particularly with any of the factors above.
+- Is walking or running for a long time, particularly with any of the factors above.

-- Walk or run in uncomfortable shoes whilst carrying weight (for example, shopping or luggage).
+- Is walking or running in uncomfortable shoes whilst carrying weight (for example, shopping or luggage).

-- Have a condition causing reduced sensation in your feet (for example, diabetes or peripheral neuropathy).
-If you can't feel pain in your feet, you are more likely to carry on without realising when something is rubbing.
+- Has a condition causing reduced sensation in the feet (for example, diabetes or peripheral neuropathy).
+If theycan't feel pain in the feet, they are more likely to carry on without realising when something is rubbing.

 The general rule with blisters is do not pop or drain them.
-If you pop the blister, you have made a hole in the skin (which wasn't there before).
+Popping the blister makes a hole in the skin (which wasn't there before).
 This not only removes the protective effect of the blister but opens the area up to infection.
-Popped blisters are often more painful too, as the nerves in the skin beneath are more exposed.
+Popped blisters are often more painful too as the nerves in the skin beneath are more exposed.

-It is particularly important to try to keep the blister intact if any of the following apply to you, as you will be more prone to infection and worsening damage to your feet:
+It is particularly important to try to keep the blister intact if any of the following apply, as these conditions make people more prone to infection and worsening damage to feet:

 - Heart failure.